 - and what is an alternative, valid way of obtaining user consent?

 A cookie wall is very much what it sounds like: it’s a wall around a website that users can only get through by accepting cookies and trackers on the domain, most of which will be processing their personal data.

-It’s a “take it or leave it”-scenario that a website sets up for users so that it can ensure to activate all cookies and trackers and get as much data as possible, even if it is against the free will of its visitors.
+A cookie wall is a “take it or leave it”-scenario that a website sets up for users so that it can ensure to activate all cookies and trackers and get as much data as possible, even if it is against the user’s wishes.

 Some websites may use a cookie wall in fear that granular consent will break their websites, if users are left with the choice to consent to only some cookies rather than others.
 Later in this blogpost, we will debunk this myth.

 In practice, a cookie wall is a particular variation of the cookie banner that users are used to interact with on the Internet today.
 Only, a cookie wall leaves no real option for the user to select or deselect certain categories of cookies, like marketing cookies that typically harbor myriads of private data trackers from ad tech companies.
 This means that the cookie banner, which is supposed to be an interactive solution enabling granular consent for the user, becomes instead a cookie wall – and the only way through is to click OK.

 Cookie walls exist on myriad of sites throughout the web, even on many news sites that people rely on for their daily information (and reporting on privacy issues, ironically).

 Imagine that you’re trying to buy a newspaper, but you can only read it if you disclose everything in detail about your closest relationships and family to the stranger selling it, and dozens of other third parties.

 Or imagine that you’re trying to enter a supermarket, but the only way you can go shop is by taking off your clothes, handing over your wallet and social security number before entering.